wildlife-studios/crypto/README.md

 func Retrieve(id string, storage Storager, vault Vaulter) (string, error) {
-     // get the key from vault and parse it with the cipher
+     // get the key from vault
      // if possible, leave the key in the stack, but if performance
-     // obliges, you can do this one and leave it as a constant key, err := cipher.ReadKey(vault.GetKey())
+     // obliges, you can do this one and leave it as a constant key, err := vault.GetKey()
      if err != nil {
           return "", errors.New("could not read key")
      }